zbiljic/kai/README.md

 *   [aicommits](https://github.com/Nutlope/aicommits): A CLI that writes your Git commit messages for you with AI.
 (TypeScript)
 *   [lumen](https://github.com/jnsahaj/lumen): Instant AI Git Commit message, Git changes summary from the CLI.
 (Rust)
+*   [prghost](https://github.com/fyvfyv/prghost): Tool that auto-generates PR descriptions from git diffs using AI and project guidelines.
+(TypeScript)